tjelvar-olsson/tjelvar-olsson.github.io/_drafts/tools_for_testing_python_code.md

 ## 4. Mock - faking objects for unit tests

 We can make use of mock objects to solve these types of problems.
-Mock objects are mimic the behaviour of real objects in controllable ways.
+Mock objects mimic the behaviour of real objects in controllable ways.
 For more background have a look at the
 [Mock object wikipedia page](http://en.wikipedia.org/wiki/Mock_object).